-In addition, the Tender Offer Agreement provides, subject to the success of the Offer and the satisfaction of a presence condition at the date of the settlement of the Offer, an exceptional compensation in the form of a completion bonus to be paid to seventeen (17) key employees of the Company or its subsidiaries for their involvement and investment in the context of the preparation of the Offer.
+Subject to the success of the Offer and the satisfaction of a presence condition at the date of the settlement of the Offer, an exceptional compensation in the form of a completion bonus will be paid to seventeen (17) key employees of the Company or its subsidiaries for their involvement and investment in the context of the preparation of the Offer.
+Indeed, this compensation aims at rewarding the continuous efforts of Altran Technologies staff that are actively contributing to the work relative to the contemplated combination and to the Offer.
 A total gross amount of two (2) million euros (which could rise to a gross total of three (3) million euros) will be granted to employees as part of this exceptional compensation.
+Mr Pascal Brier, who benefits, through his holding of shares of the company Altimus, from part of the profit made by Altrafin Participations as part of the Acquisition of the Blocks (as described in paragraph 1.2.1(D) of the Response Document), also benefits from this completion bonus scheme.

-In order to retain and motivate the employees of the Company and its subsidiaries, it has also been agreed that a long term retention bonus, made up of two (2) equal instalments payable three (3) and nine (9) months as from the settlement of the Offer may be paid to approximately 210 employees, subject to the success of the Offer and the satisfaction of a presence condition at the aforementioned payment dates.
-In addition, it is also provided that, should the presence condition no longer be satisfied upon expiry of a two (2) year period following the date of the settlement of the Offer, the employee concerned shall repay such bonus within the limit of one third of his last annual gross salary.
-A total gross amount of ten (10) million euros (which could rise to a gross total of eleven (11) million euros) is provided for the payment of this retention bonus to employees.
+In order to retain, after the completion of the Offer and during the integration phase, operational and functional managers identified as having a high level of performance and being susceptible to leave the Company or its subsidiaries, it has also been agreed that a retention bonus would be put in place.
+Therefore, in order to motivate and retain such employees, a long term retention bonus, made up of two (2) equal instalments payable three (3) and nine (9) months as from the settlement of the Offer may be paid to 214 employees, subject to the success of the Offer and the satisfaction of a presence condition at the aforementioned payment dates.
+In addition, it is also intended that, should the presence condition no longer be satisfied upon expiry of a two (2) year period following the date of the settlement of the Offer, the employee concerned shall repay such bonus within the limit of one third of his last annual gross salary.
+A total gross amount of ten (10) million euros (which could rise to a gross total of eleven (11) million euros) is to be allocated to employees under such retention bonus.

-In addition, twenty-nine (29) employees whose functions are considered crucial by the Company will also benefit from the payment of an exceptional bonus, made up of two (2) equal instalments payable at the date of the settlement of the Offer and six (6) months following such date of settlement respectively, subject to the success of the Offer and the satisfaction of a presence condition at such dates of payments.
-A total gross amount of one (1) million euros is provided for the payment of this exceptional bonus to employees.
+Finally, certain central functions are considered as being particularly at risk and critical in the context of a combination in that any discontinuity of such services would have a serious and immediate impact.
+The Company therefore considered that it was essential that the corresponding employees be retained.
+Twenty-seven (27) employees will therefore benefit from the payment of an exceptional bonus, made up of two (2) equal instalments payable at the date of the settlement of the Offer and six (6) months following such date of settlement respectively, subject to the success of the Offer and the satisfaction of a presence condition at such dates of payments.
+A total gross amount of one (1) million euros is to be allocated to employees under such exceptional bonus.

 In any case, the total amount that may be allocated to employees under the three (3) schemes presented above may not exceed a gross total of thirteen (13) million euros.
-The corporate officers of the Company do not benefit from any of these compensation and retention mechanisms.